 Long Island has it all, from bagels to beautiful beaches.
 This place has enticed travelers from near and far.
+It offers a range of amazing accommodation options too - from the top family resorts to the best Vrbo vacation rentals in Long Island.
 However, some of the better-kept secrets of this charming island are its beautiful hiking trails.
 Beginners, as well as experienced hikers, will appreciate the innumerable types of trails offered on this island.
 If you are one of those outdoorsy tourists, there are many trails you should check out.
 Also, summer is the perfect time for people to explore the island on foot.
 Luckily, there is an array of interesting hiking trails across Suffolk and Nassau County where you can marvel at the natural beauty of the surroundings.
-From serene beaches to hilly paths, embrace your adventurous spirit and make use of this guide to the best hiking trails on Long Island, New York.
+From serene beaches to hilly paths, embrace your adventurous spirit and check out these 10 best trails for hiking on Long Island, New York.

 Nassau-Suffolk Greenbelt Trail links the Bethpage Bikeway and the Cold Spring Harbor State Park trail.
 It is an ideal stretch for all outdoorsy travelers who don’t mind putting some miles in.
 The entire trail covers an approximate distance of around 32.18 km (20 mi).
 Since it includes two extremely popular hiking trails, the traffic is moderate to heavy based on your route.
 In case you wish to bike down this trail, it is important to note that it is not fully paved.
 As such, it would be a wise idea to ride a mountain bike in some of the stretches.
 If you’re planning to hike, wear sturdy boots.